nbedos/termtosvg/man/termtosvg.md

 ## OPTIONS

 #### -c, --command=COMMAND
-specify the program to record with optional arguments.
+Specify the program to record with optional arguments.
 COMMAND must be a string listing the program to execute together will all arguments to be made available to the program.
 For example `--command='python -h'` would make termtosvg record the usage of the Python interpreter.
 If this option is not set, termtosvg will record the program specified by the $SHELL environment variable